hstack858/cozy-threads/README.md

 npm install
 ```

-3. Create a stripe account and get your publishable and secret APO keys
+3. Create a stripe account and get your publishable and secret API keys

 4. Create a `.env` file in both the `apps/client` and `apps/server` directories.
 There is a `.env.example` in both.